kjwagner613/Concentration-Game/README.md

 - AI use - Copilot and Gemini - used to "peer-review" in that I compared  AI to AI, and provide suggestions and help find errors.

-- Was looking for a way to control how long the imagtes were being displayed, I found setTimeout at: [MDN setTimeout:](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/setTimeout)
+- Was looking for a way to control how long the images were being displayed, I found setTimeout at: [MDN setTimeout:](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/setTimeout)

 - I was gettinng an error saying somethign was not loaded when i knew it was there and no erors, googled that and found: [DOM Content Loaded](https://dev.to/smpnjn/waiting-for-the-dom-to-be-ready-in-javascript-42l7) to wrap around the JavaScript

+- Had a pic that was flashing up during the page transition, no matter what I cleared it kept popping up, so I searched making it not appear and found: [:empty pseudoclass](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes)
+Also, it was touched upon during out class when we did "Anatomy of a CSS selector"

 <br>